graphitemaster/neothyne/docs/COLORGRADING.md

 Sometimes getting colors to look correct and accurate as possible may require adjustment to the white balance (as well as color balance).
-You may have noticed that it's sometimes hard to achieve a normal or abnormal look to the scene due to the way difference sources of light have different colors or temperatures to them.
+You may have noticed that it's sometimes hard to achieve a normal or abnormal look to the scene due to the way different sources of light have different colors or temperatures to them.
 You may want to make lights appear more florescent or more incandescent for instance.